AndreasOttiger/homebridge-twiline/README.md

 - The project is still private.
 That might change though.
 - As there is no synchronous way of getting a TWILINE items status, my way of getting the status is posting a `SEND_ME_STATE` message and hoping that the state is correctly handled.
 - Code is duplicated between accessories as I'm not trusting my abilities do to proper inheritance in TypeScript.
 And I also don't know where this leads to.
-- Not automated tests.
+- No automated tests.
 Old school.